 One of our more recent discoveries about Kevin is that he held a record in backstroke as a youth swimmer.

-Matt will serve as co-pilot to Keven and will assist MJ with safety.
-Matt has been crewing for Susan for 4 years.
+Matt has been crewing for Susan since her first ultra-marathon swim across Lake Cowichan.
 He has played the role of pilot as well as secondary safety on both Susan’s lake and ocean swims.
-Last year he played an instrumental role when stepping in to the pilots position during some of the rougher waters in Great Bear.
+Two years-ago he played an instrumental role when stepping into the pilot’s position during some of the rougher waters in Great Bear.

 As a life-long resident of Lake Cowichan he has been on boats most of his life and has been piloting motorized craft for over 20 years.
 He comes to the swim with VOP, MED A3, ROC-M and Advanced Marine First Aid.

-Ray will be the lead paddler for the Great Bear Swim.
+Ray is one of the key paddlers for the Great Bear Swim.
 He is a well know personality in the open water community in Victoria, particularly Thetis Lake where he paddles for Susan as she swims laps around the lake.
-He has been paddling for her since she began open water swimming eight years ago.
+He has been paddling for her since she began open water swimming ten years ago.

 Ray’s first human powered boating experience was as a young boy on Lac St. Jean, Quebec, where he rowed his Auntie Lillian around the lake each summer.
-Much later in life, while living in North Vancouver, BC, Ray took up kayaking spending his summers exploring the gulf islands.
-Soon after moving to Victoria he discovered Outrigger Canoeing and became a member of Ocean River Paddle Club where he paddles Victoria’s inner harbour and surrounding waters on a regular basis.
+Much later in life, while living in North Vancouver, BC, Ray took up kayaking spending his summers exploring the Gulf Islands.
+Soon after moving to Victoria he discovered Outrigger Canoeing and became a member of Ocean River Paddle Club and more recently the Victoria Canoe and Kayak Club.